 Beyond the original content, it is intended to be a broadly-usable resource, so there is a section of cultivated resources beyond the scope of the publication.

 We recommend reading the introduction first, as it provides foundational knowledge about the SDGs and how the authors view the role of HEIs.
 After that, please feel free to explore it as you would any other academically-driven publication.
 You can advance to the introduction, or the next chapter, by clicking on the button at the bottom of each page.
-Because this is effectively a living document, we welcome feedback and submissions of updated content.

 This publication is a product of the International Alliance of Research Universities (IARU).
 Established in 2006, IARU is a network of 11 international research-intensive universities from nine countries across the globe that share similar values, a global vision, and a commitment to educating future world leaders.
 Central to these values is the importance of academic diversity and international collaboration as reflected in IARU’s principles.
 Sustainability representatives from these universities have been sharing ideas, hosting student exchanges, and collaborating on projects and events since 2009.
 For more about this group, please see the IARU Sustainability Initiative.